davidochoadev/davidochoadev/README.md

 ## 😼 **About me**

 - Hello, and welcome to my GitHub profile!
-My name is David Ochoa, and I am a self-taught web developer.
+My name is David Ochoa, and I am a web developer.

-- Currently, I am focusing on completing projects and enhancing my skills in front-end technologies such as React, HTML5, CSS3, and JavaScript.
+- Currently, I am focusing on completing projects and enhancing my skills in technologies such as Laravel, Astro and AdonisJS.

-- I remain committed to continuous learning and exploring new technologies and best practices to constantly improve my abilities as a front-end developer.
+- I remain committed to continuous learning and exploring new technologies and best practices to constantly improve my abilities as a web developer.
 I am open to new challenges and opportunities for professional growth.

 <br><br>